 After my surgery, when I was back at home, I received a call from the hospital to check I was okay.

 What was it like going through this experience during a pandemic?

-I was very luckily to have the same consultant from start to finish, this gave me so much reassurance and Michelle, my Macmillan nurse was a vital contact throughout this process.
-Having someone at the end of the telephone who understood what was going on and was able to follow up tests results on my behalf.
+I was very lucky to have the same consultant from start to finish.
+This gave me so much reassurance and Michelle, my Macmillan nurse, was a vital contact throughout this process.
+Having someone at the end of the telephone who understood what was going on, and was able to follow up test results on my behalf.
 They were both determined to get me in for surgery and having surgery so quickly may well have saved my life!

 *In April 2020, Cromwell Hospital was appointed by NHS England to support The Royal Marsden Cancer Hub, to make sure cancer patients requiring urgent treatment could still access it during the Covid-19 pandemic.
 Since the start of this partnership, over 6300 patients have had surgery.
 Cromwell Hospital is proud to support the NHS and its patients.